LegalizeAdulthood/iterated-dynamics/help/getting_started.rst

 AT ANY TIME, you can hit
 ~Doc-
-one of the keys described in {Display Mode Commands}
+one of the keys described in :ref:`display-mode-commands` ~Doc+,Online- a command key
-~Doc+,Online-
-a command key
 ~Online+